yaoshixin007/MCW-Containers-and-DevOps/Whiteboard design session/WDS trainer guide - Containers and DevOps.md

 ## Preferred solution

 After evaluating the options for container platforms on Azure and discussing Azure Kubernetes Service (AKS) features with the team at Microsoft, Fabrikam Medical Conferences decided to move forward with Azure Kubernetes Service (AKS).

-They also decided to move forward with VSTS for container DevOps workflows.
+They also decided to move forward with Azure DevOps for container DevOps workflows.

 *High-level architecture*